emilwallner/Lem-in-Checker/README.md

  * cat output_difference.txt
  * If it it empty, you have the same result as me.
 * If you want to test 10K rooms and 100K rooms, uncomment them in the run.sh file.
-* If you have more maps, results from other algorithms, or a better shell scripts.
+* If you have more maps, results from other algorithms, or a better shell script.
 Ping me and I'll add you as a collaborator.